Healing the Homelessness Crisis

 Our City was in the midst of a homelessness crisis well before the pandemic changed our lives.
 Every night, anywhere from 50,000 - 60,000 people sleep in a shelter, the majority of whom (~60%) are families with children.
 Many people --particularly single adults and LGBTQ+ youth -- remain on our City’s streets, seeking refuge where they can find it, which can often be unsafe and traumatic for people, especially those with mental health needs.
 The housing and economic fragility caused by the pandemic, a temporary pause in 24-hour train service and the increasing risk that shelters may present, have resulted in a far more visible crisis of street homelessness.
 This is unacceptable.
 A Yang administration will tackle homelessness head on.

 The root causes of family homelessness and single adult homelessness are unique - families experiencing homelessness are typically in shelter because of a lack of affordable housing and/or domestic violence.
-On the other hand, single adult homelessness is driven by the loss of psychiatric beds and the realities facing people who are returning home from prison or City jails.
-This population is increasingly in need of services that address mental illness, substance use, and rehabilitation from the criminal justice system.
+While single adult homelessness is also largely driven by a lack of affordable housing and/or domestic violence, some single adult homeless New Yorkers also need mental health services and/or substance use services.
 Supportive housing really is the proven solution for single adult homelessness, and rapidly increasing the supply is absolutely crucial to success in reducing the shelter census.
+Meanwhile, raising the amount of housing vouchers will enable those whose main barrier is affordability to rapidly secure housing as well.

 Our City has utterly failed far too many New Yorkers who are in desperate need of long-term, permanently affordable housing, real eviction protection, options if they are fleeing violence in their homes, and focused mental health services.
 Our City has also failed to protect small and medium sized landlords who have many tenants who could not afford to pay their rent through the pandemic.